Our Dual Team - Team RHWC

 - The period times will be 1:30, 1:30, 1:30.

 - If challenging, the wrestler currently with the spot will have to win once.
 The challenger will have to win twice.
 Should the wrestler being challenged lose, he must then win two in a row to keep his spot.
+This will carry over from a previous dual meet tournament and will be nullified if there's a change in a head-to-head match.

 - Your weight must be within 5% of the weight class you are wrestling for.